In 'Her Smell,' Elisabeth Moss 'Turned It Up To 11,' Then Turned It Up Some More

 On Becky's manic intensity

-There's pretty much zero improv or adlib in the movie.
+There's pretty much zero improv or ad-lib in the movie.
 That's kind of one of the things that Alex did, was he wrote this character who spoke in this stream of consciousness ... [it] was my job to make it sound like I was making it up.
 It was the hardest dialogue I've ever had to learn — and I've done [David] Mamet and Aaron Sorkin.
 It was by far the most difficult because if you change a word, or if you flip two sentences, it actually really doesn't make sense.

 On not getting all of the references